By: Kent B. - MSTv Contributor

 This was a semi-quote made by Jim Carry in the movie, "Batman Forever;" as he was eluding to a media box that brought you into your shows.

-The app accessed several jail-broken options, and additional content to include: new and old theatrical movie releases, current and past television shows, music, games and also international news, sports and programming.
+The app accessed several jail-broken options and additional content to include: new and old theatrical movie releases, current and past television shows, music, games and also international news, sports and programming.
 All this was available to us at startup, plus additional stuff we hadn't even discovered -- yet.

-To close, understand, Kodi itself doesn't condone piracy, but they also state, "We always say we don't care what our users do with the software, and we stand by that position.
+And while Kodi's programmers themselves do not condone piracy, but they also state, "We always say we don't care what our users do with the software, and we stand by that position.
 But we sure do hate it when companies destroy the name of our software in order to make a profit."

 Nicely said from game-changing media creators, who respect the hustle to keep information free and available to all.
 Perhaps we can learn from Napster's folly earlier, this time, and think about cutting the cable -- for a box!"